Who doesn’t love referrals?

 If you separate past clients from others in your sphere, you might give their messages a bit of a twist:

 “So, (FIRST NAME), when a friend or acquaintance is contemplating the sale of their house or is looking for a home to buy, I’d appreciate it if you’d ask them to call or text me at (XXX) XXX-XXXX.
 I promise I will provide them with the same great service you enjoyed.”

-I hope this will help you get more referrals.
+I hope this will help you get more referrals and you have a better understanding of why referrals are important.
 And, if you know someone who needs help with using emails to boost their referral campaign, have them call our sales department at (727) 877-8300.
 I thank you in advance.